 Pre-Conference Tour of Organic Seed in the Willamette Valley

 Join Organic Seed Alliance and Oregon Tilth for this day-long pre-conference tour of organic seed production in the Willamette Valley.
+Participants will visit multiple sites and learn first-hand about organic seed research and production of varying sizes in the area.
 Tour details are below.
 Seats are limited and sell fast!
 Be sure to register today.

 When: Thursday, January 30, 2014 from 8:00 a.m. until 6:00 p.m.